mciwing/mciwing.github.io/docs/python/variables.md

 ### Errors (`NameError`)

 Every programmer makes mistakes and even after years of experience, mistakes are part of the process.
-Although good programmers might create errors, they also know how to respond to those errors efficiently.
+With time, you get more efficient in debugging those errors.

+<blockquote class="reddit-embed-bq" style="height:500px" data-embed-height="670"><a href="https://www.reddit.com/r/ProgrammerHumor/comments/thzuhm/debugging_tactics/">Debugging tactics</a><br> by<a href="https://www.reddit.com/user/0ajs0jas/">u/0ajs0jas</a> in<a href="https://www.reddit.com/r/ProgrammerHumor/">ProgrammerHumor</a></blockquote><script async="" src="https://embed.reddit.com/widgets.js" charset="UTF-8"></script>

 Let’s look at an error you’re likely to make early on and learn how to fix it.
 We’ll write some code that generates an error on purpose.
 Copy the code and run your cell.

 ```py